Kuissential Versa Travel French Press Review and Brewing Guide

 I opened the Versa with much excitement.
 Basic instructions covered the box.
 An insert with brewing information fell on my lap.

-The brewing chamber holds the coffee grounds and water.
 Protruding from the opening is a rod with a fine stainless steel mesh filter at the end.
-On the opposite side is a pronged based with a little sphere holding the rod.
-The second chamber (doubled walled – excellent) slides over the first brewing chamber and twists into place.
-When you’re ready to filter the brew, you flip the whole thing over and pull up on the sphere, separating the grounds from the brewed coffee.
+On the opposite side is a pronged base with a little sphere holding the rod.

 The Good